 Dentists know how to cater their care toward diabetes patients, but they have to know you have the condition or else they will perform treatment as normal, which will be of no help to you.

 Your doctor will often ask you if you are allergic to any medicine.
-They do this so they don’t recommend you take something that may do you more harm than good.
+This way they don’t recommend you take something that may do you more harm than good.
 Dentists ask for the same reason.
 Make sure your dentist knows of any allergies so he/she can find the right ones to use for you.

 High Blood Pressure